 This chassis is powered by a 300hp Cummins 5.9L ISB diesel engine with 600 ft. lbs. of torque and has a 26,000 pound GVWR and a 30,000 pound GCWR.
 The FRED chassis has a 55-degree wheel cut and an impressive flat floor design which enhances the comfortability of the cockpit area.

 Workhorse Custom Chassis continues to showcase engineering excellence with their new UFO (Universal Floorplan Option) chassis.
 The UFO provides manufacturers with the option of a rear engine gas or diesel configuration that provides added flexibility in floor plan design and carrying capacities.
 With the rear engine gas option one can enjoy many diesel-like features.
+Read more on the difference between gas and diesel motorhomes.

 Some of the advantages of a rear engine motor home include less cabin noise, less cabin heat, and without the front-to-back drive shaft, less vibration as well as the ability to build in pass-through basement storage compartments.
 A rear engine gas RV chassis also allows the engineers to incorporate a front entry door and additional slideouts into their floor plans.